 “Johannesburg has changed,” David Goldblatt says today.
 “Everyone may live and work where they wish.
 But the demographics of the past will haunt us for many years to come.
 The city is still deeply fragmented.
 That, tragically, is its nature.”
 He knows what he is talking about.
 After all, he has been photographing there for some 60 years.

-born in Randfontein, Soth Africa in a Jewish Lithuanian family
+born in Randfontein, South Africa

-began working on a 15 year project that would culminate in the publication of “South Africa: The Structure of Things Then” (published in 1998)
+begins working on a 15 year project that would culminate in the publication of “South Africa: The Structure of Things Then” (published in 1998)

-received an Honorary Doctorate in Fine Arts at the University of Cape Town Publication
+receives an Honorary Doctorate in Fine Arts at the University of Cape Town Publication

-died in Johannesburg, South Africa.
+dies in Johannesburg, South Africa